OrigamiDream/CoRT/README.md

 ### Serving

-CoRT supports [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) on Docker, use `configure_docker_image.py` to build a Docker image.
+CoRT supports [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) on Docker, use `configure_docker_image.py` to prepare components for Docker container.
 It has the following arguments:
 - `--checkpoint_path`: Location of trained model checkpoint.
 (Required)
 - `--saved_model_dir`: Location of SavedModel to be stored. ('./models' as default)